mdn/content/files/en-us/mdn/mdn_product_advisory_board/membership/index.md

 a.
 Members will be invited to the following meetings:

 - Annual Product Strategy review meetings to take place between October and December of each calendar year;
-- Quarterly content strategy and prioritization review meetings (“Quarterly Reviews); and
+- Quarterly content strategy and prioritization review meetings ("Quarterly Reviews); and
-- Ad-hoc product review/check-in meetings, which can be initiated by Mozilla or any Member as needed (“Ad Hoc Meetings”).
+- Ad-hoc product review/check-in meetings, which can be initiated by Mozilla or any Member as needed ("Ad Hoc Meetings").

 b.
 Annual Product Strategy review meetings will review the previous year's progress and make recommendations for MDN's strategy and objectives for the following year.